gaffe23/linux-inject/README.md

         7f37d5ec7000-7f37d5ec8000 rw-p 00001000 ca:01 267321                     /home/ubuntu/linux-inject/sample-library.so
         [...]

-* You could also verify this by attaching `gdb` to the target app after doing the injection and then running `info sharedlibrary` to see what shared libraries the process currently has loaded:
+* You can also attach `gdb` to the target app and run `info sharedlibrary` to see what shared libraries the process currently has loaded:

         $ gdb -p $(pgrep sample-target)
         [...]